 Amy Kolarova, D.O.

-Amy Kolarova, D.O., is a physiatrist at Shepherd Center.
+Amy Kolarova, D.O., is a staff physiatrist at Shepherd Center.
 Dr. Kolarova leads three interdisciplinary treatment teams in Shepherd Center’s Acquired Brain Injury Rehabilitation Program.

 Dr. Kolarova obtained her medical degree at the Edward Via Virginia College of Osteopathic Medicine.
 From there, she did her post-graduate training in physical medicine and rehabilitation (PM&R) beginning in the U.S. Army at Walter Reed Army Medical Center.
 She completed both her training in PM&R, as well as a brain injury medicine fellowship, at MedStar National Rehabilitation Hospital in Washington, D.C.